Contact: Meredith Durham, WorkLink, (864) 646-1515 TTY:711 or email@example.com

 (Clemson, S.C. – May 9, 2017) – The WorkLink Workforce Development Board is now accepting applications for the Incumbent Worker Training (IWT) program.
 IWT grants are available for businesses in Anderson, Oconee, and Pickens counties.

 Incumbent Worker Training grants allow employers that have at least one employee and are current on all South Carolina state tax obligations to upgrade the skills of their current workforce through reimbursable training services and expenses.
 In addition to the formal program requirements and funding priorities, which are available online and upon request (see below), priority will be given to employers that pay wages of at least $12.32 per hour upon the completion of training, request funding for training which results in an industry recognized credential and provide training for full time employees that are eligible for benefits.
 Training cost per individual will also be a consideration and all approved trainings must be completed by February 28, 2018.

 Complete program guidelines and applications are available by contacting Meredith Durham, WorkLink Business Services Representative, at (864) 646-1515 (TTY: 711) or firstname.lastname@example.org.
 Applications and guidelines can also be accessed online at http://www.worklinkweb.com/employers/incumbent-worker-training/.
 Completed applications should be mailed to Meredith Durham, SC Works Clemson Comprehensive Center at East Park, 1376 Tiger Blvd., Suite 102, Clemson, SC 29631 or emailed to email@example.com.
-All applications must be postmarked or received via email by the deadline of May 8, 2017 at 12 p.m.
+All applications must be postmarked or received via email by the deadline of Friday, May 12, 2017.

 SC Works WorkLink is an Equal Opportunity Employer/Program.
 Auxiliary aids and services are available upon request to individuals with disabilities.